 As a partner of the Luigi Ghirri Award, Photoworks together with Dalby Forest, Forestry England are offering two photographers the opportunity of an ecologically focussed immersive one-week- long artists residency in the heart of Dalby Forest in North Yorkshire UK, together with mentoring, introductions to the forest team and ecosystems, plus networking opportunities.

 Giovane Fotografia Italiana (Young Italian Photography) is a project born in 2012 and promoted by the Municipality of Reggio Emilia.

 Since 2018, Giovane Fotografia Italiana provides for the awarding of a prize, which, starting from the 2022 and in collaboration with Luigi Ghirri's heirs, takes the name of Premio Luigi Ghirri.
 Thus enhancing the recognition of emerging talents of contemporary photography in Italy.

-The project, curated by Ilaria Campioli and Daniele De Luigi, is in collaboration with GAI - Association for the Circuit of Young Italian Artists and with Fotografia Europea (European Photography), in partnership with Festival Panoràmic in Granollers - Barcelona, Fotofestiwal Łódź in Poland, Italian Cultural Istitute of Stockholm, Photoworks Festival in Brighton, Triennale Milano.
+The project, curated by Ilaria Campioli and Daniele De Luigi, is in partnership with the Italian Culture Institute of Stockholm and Triennale Milan.
+In collaboration with GAI - Association for the Circuit of Young Italian Artists, Fotografia Europea (European Photography), Fotodok, Utrecht; Fotofestiwal Łódź in Poland.
+With the support of Reire srl and Gruppo Giovani Imprenditori Unindustria Reggio Emilia.

 GFI supports the work of artists who use the medium of photography as a reflection on its role in today's visual culture and on contemporary issues.
 Projects accepted are photographic series or ones in which, while sitting next to other medias, photography maintains a prominent role.
 The jury will assess the overall quality of the works, considering the role of images in their relation to the concept of the project , as well as the presentation of a proposal for an exhibition display.